HOME

 Children:

-• Fred and Minnie were married by at least 1915.
+3. Notes: Fred and Minnie were married in 1914.
 That is a very long span of time to go from the marriage to the birth of the first child.

 Birth: Henry Kettler was born on November 21, 1894 at 406 Grand St. in Hoboken, New Jersey.
 Fourth of four living children.